National Bank of Australasia Building, Mossman: Heritage listing

-The building also contributes to our understanding of the work of notable architect Lange Leopold Powell who made an important contribution to Queensland's built environment, and was a key figure in the development of the Royal Australian Institute of Architects.
-Powell designed or modified numerous buildings for the National Bank of Australasia in Queensland, of which this is a fine example of those he completed in regional towns – characteristically a strong classically influenced street facade to an otherwise simple building.
-He also designed many other significant buildings, such as the Brisbane Masonic Temple, arguably one of his finest works.
+The building also contributes to our understanding of the work of architect Lange Leopold Powell, who made a significant contribution to Queensland's built environment and was a key figure in the development of the Royal Australian Institute of Architects.
+Powell designed or modified numerous buildings for the National Bank of Australasia in Queensland, of which this is an example of those he completed in regional towns, characteristically with a classically influenced street facade on an otherwise simple building.
+He also designed many other buildings, such as the Brisbane Masonic Temple.

 The place is important because of its aesthetic significance.

 The former National Bank of Australasia building at Mossman is of aesthetic significance for the valuable and prominent contribution it makes – through scale, form, materials and design – to the distinctive visual character of the town.
 This is characterised by a patterning of spaces and buildings comprising one to two storeys, built to the footpath with a formal street facade in contrast to a simpler structure behind.
 The impressive, classically designed facade of this building is of particular aesthetic merit.
 The use of classical architectural elements in the facades of banks and other commercial buildings, town halls and institutional buildings was popular in the 1920s and 1930s and has made a noticeable contribution to Queensland's built environment.